EasyPi/docker-scrapyd/README.md

 [spidermon][6] is a framework to build monitors for Scrapy spiders.

+[scrapy-poet][7] is the web-poet Page Object pattern implementation for Scrapy.

-[pillow][7] is the Python Imaging Library to support the ImagesPipeline.
+[pillow][8] is the Python Imaging Library to support the ImagesPipeline.

-This image is based on `debian:bullseye`, 7 latest stable python packages are installed:
+This image is based on `debian:bullseye`, eight latest stable python packages are installed:

 - scrapy==2.5.1
 - scrapyd==1.3.0